 How Can a Mood Disorder Caused by a General Medical Condition Be Treated?

 A medical condition compounded by a mood disorder can make life very difficult, but Black Bear Lodge is here to help you.
-We have trained mental health professionals who can answer your questions about mood disorder due to a general medical condition when you enroll in an all-encompassing treatment program here.
+We can put you in touch with resources that will aid your recovery.
 Please call us today to find out how we can assist you.